forkkit/supertokens-node-mysql-ref-jwt/docs/backend/usage-with-express/user-login.md

 - This function does the following operations:
     - Creates a new access and a new refresh token for this session.
     - This function will set the following cookies and headers in the ```res``` object for you:
         - Sets ```anti-csrf``` header that contains an anti-csrf token.
-This header should be sent for all non-GET API calls that require authentication.
+This header should be sent for all non-GET API calls that require authentication (except for the refresh session API).
         - Sets ```sAccessToken``` in cookies with the access token.
 This cookie has ```HttpOnly``` set to ```true``` and ```secure``` set to ```true``` depending on your passed config.
 This cookie should be sent for all API calls that require authentication.
         - Sets ```sRefreshToken``` in cookies containing the refresh token.
 This cookie has ```HttpOnly``` set to ```true``` and ```secure``` set to ```true``` depending on your passed config. <span class="highlighted-text">This cookie should be sent only to the refresh token API.</span>
         - Sets ```sIdRefreshToken``` in cookies containing a unique ID.
 Details for why this is needed can be found in the "How it works" section.
 This cookie has ```HttpOnly``` set to ```false``` and ```secure``` set to ```false```.
 This cookie should be sent for all API calls that require authentication.